Author: Lisa McGrimmon | Published: December 6, 2017 | Modified September 23, 2019

 That's what we'll explore this week.

 Just because you sell your crafts doesn't automatically mean you have a business.
 Your venture might be a hobby, and that's perfectly fine if it's in line with your goals.
-So, what do you have, a hobby or a business?
+Here's why you need to know whether you're working on a hobby or growing a business.